-- Two night stay at the hotel in Kathmandu and Two night stay in Pokhara, including breakfast with twin sharing basic.
+- One night stay at the hotel in Kathmandu including breakfast with twin sharing basic.

-- Experience English speaking guide and support staff to carry your luggage (two guest = one porter (including their daily wages, life insurances, trekking equipment, food and accommodation).
+- Required number of experienced English speaking guides and support staff (we pay for their daily wages, insurances, trekking equipment, food and accommodation).

 The Trip Cost Excludes